swekage/swekage.github.io/_posts/2023-05-26-python-turtle-cheatsheet.md

 I made this cheatsheet because one day, I was tutoring a student who needed to use python turtle to draw the US Flag.
 They were getting stuck on how to add color, and I asked them if they were provided any references to use when they got stuck.
 They said yes and showed me a link that their teacher gave them to the official python turtle documentation.
 I told him to click the link.
 What I saw was god awful.
 If you don't believe me, take a look for [yourself](https://docs.python.org/3/library/turtle.html) 😤😤

-Hopefully this cheatsheet is more clear and will help you understand how to use turtle faster.
+Hopefully this cheatsheet is more clear and will help you understand how to use turtle faster!

 #### Table of Contents